openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 You can also add any other necessary parameters.

-If you add a new demo, provide autotesting support as well:
-- add demo launch parameters in [demos/tests/cases.py](demos/tests/cases.py)
-- prepare list of input images in [demos/tests/image_sequences.py](demos/tests/image_sequences.py)

 Add `README.md` file, which describes demo usage.
 Update [demos' README.md](demos/README.md) adding your demo to the list.

 ## Accuracy Validation